xyNNN/unicorn/docs/source/converters.rst

 =====================

 All converters already provide a lot of units that you can use for conversions.
-However, if you are missing a Unit, you can add it to the converter and start using it.
+However, if you are missing a ``Unit``, you can add it to the converter and start using it.
-F.e. the Factor to convert from centimeter to meter is 100, while the factor to convert from kilometer to meter is 0.001.
+F.e. the factor to convert from `centimeter` to `meter` is `100`, while the factor to convert from `kilometer` to `meter` is `0.001`.
 So the factor tells the converter how to normalize the given value to its base unit.

 .. note:: Not all converters are factor-based converters.
-          Some converters, like the TemperatureConverter, convert based on formulas.
+          Some converters, like the TemperatureConverter, convert based on formulas, so they don't provide a ``addUnit`` oder ``setUnits`` method.
+If you want to add your own units, you need to extend the converter.
-          See `Extending Converters`_ for further information.
+          See `Extending converters`_ for further information.

 .. code-block:: php